Skip to content

 Forget a memory:

-Claude calls recall to find matching memories, then calls forget with the relevant entity IDs to remove them.
+Claude calls recall to find matching memories, then calls forget with the relevant memory IDs to remove them.

 Behind the scenes, each prompt triggered a different MemLayer operation:

-1. Retain extracted “favorite programming language is Haskell” as a structured fact, generated a vector embedding, and stored it in both the bitemporal database and the vector index.
+1. Retain extracted “prefers dark mode in all editors” as a structured fact, generated a vector embedding, and stored it in Datahike and the Proximum vector index.

 2. Recall converted your question into an embedding, searched for semantically similar memories, and returned the best match.